Exploring exotic configurations with anomalous features using deep learning: Application of classical and quantum-classical hybrid anomaly detection: Results

-To benchmark our results we compare them with the results obtained with other datasets.
-We find that the performance metrics obtained in Table \,\ref{tab:summary_all_dataset} are comparable to what is observed with standard publicly available data set and even better than the data set used to detect anomaly for gas turbine using same method \cite{sakhnenko2021hybrid}.
-From table \ref{tab:summary_all_dataset}, we see that the HAE is performing better in terms of recall score keeping precision and F1 scores comparable to the other models.
+Note that the data set corresponding to $V_0=0.9$ shows better performance compared to data set corresponding to $V_0=0.3$.
+This can be understood from the physical nature of the problem as well.
+For $V_0=0.9$ most of the configuration lead to a localization reducing the conductance.
+This is reflected in large occurrence of zero conductance in Fig.\,\ref{fig:1}a.
+Consequently the anomaly is very well defined since the majority of data has same characteristics.
+Compared to that, the distribution due to $V_0=0.3$ is relatively flat which makes the boundary between the nominal and anomalous data more smudged.
+Nevertheless, both AE and HAE show exceptional performance in both cases.
+To benchmark our results we compare them with the results obtained with other data sets.
+We find that the performance metrics obtained in Table \,\ref{tab:summary_all_dataset} are comparable to what is observed with standard publicly available data sets and even better than the dataset used to detect anomaly for gas turbine using same models \cite{sakhnenko2021hybrid}.
+From table \ref{tab:summary_all_dataset}, we see that the HAE is performing better in terms of recall and F1 scores keeping the precision comparable to the other models.
 This is expected due to the inclusion of PQC as we discussed previously.
 Due the limitation of computational resource, we are limited to a 4 qubit PQC where the distinction between the performance of AE and HAE is not very prominent.
 By the increasing the dimension of the PQC and the latent space one can further enhance the performance of the HAE.